Keeping up with a fast-moving digital environment

 First, there is an urgent need to advance new methods and multidisciplinary approaches to better assess the interplay between algorithmic systems (such as recommender systems), the diffusion of online misinformation, and its impacts on opinion formation, behaviour and emotional well-being (Metzler & Garcia, 2023).
 For example, we need to understand how the current practice of optimizing algorithms to maximize engagement and reach on most social media platforms affects the spread of climate misinformation.
 A growing number of digital media users, altered social network properties, and algorithmic feedbacks are challenging issues to investigate (Wagner et al., 2021; Bak-Coleman et al., 2021; Narayanan, 2023) and require standardization efforts (van der Linden, 2023).
 Nonetheless, these issues are key if we want to address the root social and algorithmic mechanisms that amplify digital climate mis- and disinformation.

 Second, climate misinformation does not develop in isolation from other polarized social issues.
-On the contrary, misinformation is largely a symptom of deeper societal problems, including increasing affective polarization between political groups or decreasing trust in democratic institutions (Osmundsen, 2023, Altay 2022).
-This is increasingly visible in the overlap of climate misinformation with issues like the opposition to renewable energy projects (Winter et al., 2022), conspiracy theories around geoengineering (Debnath et al., 2023), controversies around healthy diets (Garcia et al., 2019), xenophobia and false claims that link forest fires with Muslim terrorism (Daume et al., 2023) – just to mention a few.
+On the contrary, misinformation is largely a symptom of deeper societal problems, including increasing affective polarization between political groups or decreasing trust in democratic institutions (Osmundsen, 2021, Altay 2022).
+This is increasingly visible in the overlap of climate misinformation with issues like the opposition to renewable energy projects (Winter et al., 2022), conspiracy theories around geoengineering (Debnath et al., 2023), controversies around healthy diets (Garcia et al., 2019), xenophobia and false claims that link forest fires with Islamic terrorism (Daume et al., 2023) – just to mention a few.
 This means that the proliferation of mis- and disinformation not only unfolds across platforms (Wilson and Starbird, 2020), but also across social issues and political communities.
-Scholars need to expand their focus to this more complex reality (Lorenz-Spreen et al., 2022).
+Scholars need to expand their focus to this more complex reality (Lorenz-Spreen et al., 2023).
 Policy-makers and developers of digital platforms should also act proactively to respond to these clusters of mis- and disinformation, rather than treat them in isolation.

 Third, access to social media APIs and thus public data for researchers is a key prerequisite for independent research.
 That independent researchers and journalists uncovered the Cambridge Analytica scandal at Facebook in 2016 is an example of the importance of allowing access to APIs for academics as a means to hold powerful social media companies accountable (Bruns, 2019).
 The dramatic recent changes in API access for researchers following Twitter’s takeover is therefore highly problematic.
 Limitations in API access by large social media companies are a serious obstacle for such research (Morstatter & Liu, 2017).
 Independent research studying the diffusion of misinformation, or dynamics of hate speech and polarization using Twitter as a use-case is at risk.
 Widely used and publicly available tools to help detect automated misinformation activities like Botometer could become unavailable (Politico, 2023).
 Emergency managers have also warned of threats to public safety during emergencies due to the erosion of the platform’s verification system and the consequential risks of increases of misinformation as fake users become verified, and public crisis management organizations lose their verified account status (Thompson, 2022).